Black Sabbath (song): Reception

 "Black Sabbath" was ranked the second-best Black Sabbath song by Rock - Das Gesamtwerk der größten Rock-Acts im Check.
 It was ranked the best song in Black Sabbath's Ozzy Osbourne-era discography by Loudwire.
 In 2020, Kerrang! ranked the song number one on their list of the 20 greatest Black Sabbath songs, and in 2021, Louder Sound ranked the song number three on their list of the 40 greatest Black Sabbath songs.
 In March 2023, "Black Sabbath" placed first on Rolling Stone's "100 Greatest Heavy Metal Songs of All Time" list.

 "Black Sabbath" was the final song played by Boston rock radio station WAAF on 22 February 2020, its final day of broadcasting.
 According to longtime WAAF host Mistress Carrie, the song was chosen because "the album came out weeks before we signed on the air, and Ozzy released a new album the day we signed off, and is the only artist to stay current for all 50 years of our history, and well...
 SATAN.
 If EMF was going to take our beloved signal, they were going to have to endure Satan first."

+Legacy and influence

+The song is considered to have been influential on the development of the doom metal subgenre.
+In his 2020 book Doomed to Fail, author JJ Anselmi said "Doom metal has been delivering that sweet, sloth-paced sense of impending death and destruction since the very first, terrifying tri-tone at the beginning of 'Black Sabbath,' the track that kicked off the eponymous Black Sabbath record in 1970."

+Nick Ruskell of Kerrang said "with this opening throw from their self-titled debut, Sabbath can be credited with not only drawing the line in the sand between heavy rock and the newer, more sinister sound of metal, but also defined a shadowy corner of it that would slowly bloom over the next half a century.
+The bell, the tritone, the trill, the tempo, Satan coming round the bend – it would inspire a thousand doom bands, but none would ever manage to be quite so doom as this."

+According to Classic Rock Magazine: "If you ever come across anyone who’s never heard a note of metal music, and they ask you explain it to them, just sit them down, turn up the volume and play the song 'Black Sabbath,' because this is the definition of the genre.
+Nothing else need be said or added.
+The whole of metal is contained in this one remarkable track.
+Everything since has been based on what Black Sabbath did here. [...] t’s the opening track on the first album by the forefathers of metal."